pouchdb-community/transform-pouch/README.md

 This allows you to:

 * Encrypt and decrypt sensitive document fields
-* Compress and uncompress large content to avoid hitting storage limits
+* Compress and uncompress large content (e.g. to avoid hitting [browser storage limits](http://pouchdb.com/faq.html#data_limits))
-* Remove or modify documents before storage, to avoid hitting [browser storage limits](http://pouchdb.com/faq.html#data_limits).
+* Remove or modify documents before storage (e.g. to massage data from CouchDB).

 Usage
 ----------